What does Samuel mean?

 Shown below is the baby name popularity of Samuel for boys.
 Samuel reached its peak rank of #17 in the U.S. then, and is presently at #23.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Records, 2014)

 Below is a graphed comparison of the popularity of the boy name Samuel and associated names.
-Prominent variation forms of Samuel (#23 a year ago) ranked in the Top 1000 are Sam (#533 a year ago), Sammie and Sammy.
-Usage of these boy names was at its most widespread during the years 1940-1949 and is now much lower, with the versions Sam, Sammie and Sammy becoming less trendy.
-(2014 Birth Statistics)
+Prominent variation forms of Samuel (#23 a year ago) are Sam (#533 a year ago), Sammie and Sammy.
+Usage of these boy names was at its most widespread during 1940-1949 (usage of 0.809%) and is now much lower (usage 0.361%, down 55.4%), with the versions Sam, Sammie and Sammy becoming less trendy.
+(Top 1000 Birth Names Records, 2014)